 For the purposes of the blog, the process of physical therapy is oversimplified and illustrated in the below schematic.

-- Not practical for measuring an athlete’s active range of motion.
+Not practical for measuring a patient's active range of motion (AROM).
 Getting the subject to hold certain positions in their maximal extension/flexion may not be possible.

 Digital goniometers in the context of rehab therapy largely carry the same positives and negatives as analog goniometers.
 However, the attempt of angle measurement from a distance becomes a risk.
 Digital goniometers can manifest as software, simply relaying 2D cell phone camera captured still-frames.
 Other goniometers may rely on accelerometers and gyroscopes.